10 Ways to Unleash the Power of Culture

-I attended a Small Giants Passport event at Zingerman’s Community of Businesses in Ann Arbor, MI, with a small group of like-minded business owners and Small Giants author, Bo Burlingham.
+I attended a Small Giants event at Zingerman’s Community of Businesses in Ann Arbor, MI, with a small group of like-minded business owners and Small Giants author, Bo Burlingham.
 Thanks to these great people, I left with inspiration and ideas for continuing to improve Call-Em-All.

 3) Create a Work Environment that Fosters Success

 We completed our long-awaited office remodel.
 We now have an open and collaborative environment with shared offices for private conversations, webinars, important calls, or isolated work time.
 Sit-stand desks have been a big hit, and are helpful for collaboration.
 We also have an open kitchen, a large open area for team meetings and lunches, and a reading (video game) nook.